The West African Examination Council, WAEC, has begun the sale of its WAEC GCE registration for private candidates.

 - Candidates should go to the exam hall with mufti.
 Uniforms of any kind are not allowed

-- The whole results of candidates who sit for the exam in more than one center will be seized.
+- The whole results of candidates who sit for the exam in more than one centre will be seized.

 - Smoking and alcohol are not allowed in the examination hall.

-- Candidates that come into the examination hall with a mobile phone, electronic or communication gadgets will have his/her entire results canceled.
+- Candidates that come into the examination hall with a mobile phone, or electronic or communication gadgets will have his/her entire results cancelled.

 - All candidates must ensure that their entries are correctly uploaded, as the Council will not be held responsible for errors in candidates’ particulars. request for correction will be entertained on any information which a candidate voluntarily gives at the point of registration as soon as the examination commences.